wuxc/pywin32doc/md/adsi.md

   - [ADsOpenObject](adsi.md#adsiadsopenobject)

-    Binds to an ADSI object using explicit username and password credentials.&nbsp;
+    Binds to an ADSI object using explicit username and password credentials\.&nbsp;

   - [ADsGetObject](adsi.md#adsiadsgetobject)

-    Binds to an object given its path and a specified interface identifier (IID).&nbsp;
+    Binds to an object given its path and a specified interface identifier \(IID\)\.&nbsp;

   - [ADsBuildEnumerator](adsi.md#adsiadsbuildenumerator)

-    Builds an enumerator object for the specified ADSI container object.&nbsp;
+    Builds an enumerator object for the specified ADSI container object\.&nbsp;

   - [ADsEnumerateNext](adsi.md#adsiadsenumeratenext)